arunpatyal/sumo-collector-puppet-module/README.md

 * Currently, the module only supports the installation of latest collector version.
 * Upgrade of the collector is not supported currently.

+#### Note:
+For Puppet 4.x and later:

+* Utilize the release v0.2.1 or later.
+Release v0.2.1 and subsequent v0.2.x releases will be enhanced per puppet guidelines to support latest puppet versions.

+For Puppet 3.x:

+* Utilize the release v1.0.6 if you need sumo.conf compatibility.
+* Utilize the release v1.0.8 if you need latest SumoLogic collector compatibility.

 ## Setup

 To install Sumo Puppet Module follow below steps:
 * Navigate to Puppet global modules directory or specific environment modules directory.
 * Clone the Sumo Puppet module.
 * Rename the module as sumo.

 ## Usage